Barry Lyndon: Re-evaluation

-Over time, the film has gained a more positive reaction.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 77% based on 151 reviews.
+In the decades following its release, the film gained a more positive reaction.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 78% based on 156 reviews, with an average rating of 8.4/10.
 The website's critical consensus reads, "Visually astonishing and placid as a pond in the English countryside, Stanley Kubrick's maddening and masterful Barry Lyndon renders a hollow life with painterly poise."
 On Metacritic, the film has a weighted average score of 89 out of 100 based on reviews from 21 critics, indicating "universal acclaim".
 Roger Ebert added the film to his 'Great Movies' list on 9 September 2009 and increased his original rating from three and a half stars to four, writing, "Stanley Kubrick's Barry Lyndon, received indifferently in 1975, has grown in stature in the years since and is now widely regarded as one of the master's best.
 It is certainly in every frame a Kubrick film: technically awesome, emotionally distant, remorseless in its doubt of human goodness."

 The Village Voice ranked the film at number 46 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 Director Martin Scorsese has named Barry Lyndon as his favourite Kubrick film, and it is also one of Lars von Trier's favourite films.
 Barry Lyndon was included on Times All-Time 100 best movies list.
 In the 2012 Sight & Sound Greatest Films of All Time poll, Barry Lyndon placed 19th in the directors' poll and 59th in the critics' poll.
 The film ranked 27th in BBC's 2015 list of the 100 greatest American films.
 In the 2022 Sight & Sound Greatest Films of All Time poll, Barry Lyndon placed 12th in the directors' poll and 45th in the critics' poll.